 - A few weeks after beginning radiation treatment

-- After treatment with immunotherapy (also known as biologic therapy), such as interferon alpha (Alferon, Intron A, or Roferon-A) and interleukins (Proleukin)
+- After treatment with immunotherapy , such as interferon alpha (Alferon, Intron A, or Roferon-A) and interleukin (Proleukin)

 In addition, medications used to manage other side effects may contribute to fatigue, such as those used to manage pain (see above).